Autumn in Poland: time change, 2 public holidays, observances, celebrations

 Halloween

 Halloween celebrations are relatively new in Poland.
-A few years ago, it was almost impossible to buy a pumpkin this time of year in Poland!
-Now pumpkin carving and pumpkin decorations are more and more popular at Polish schools and homes.
+A few years ago, buying a pumpkin this time of year in Poland was almost impossible!
+Now, pumpkin carving and decorations are increasingly popular in Polish schools and homes.
 In bars and restaurants in Poland, there are themed Halloween parties for adults and costume parties for kids at schools.
 More and more children in Poland dress up in costumes for Halloween and travel from house to house playing trick or treat (in Polish: cukierek albo psikus).

 • November 1